tilemill-project/tilemill/platforms/virtualbox/README.md

   * Make sure it can right data (indicates proper perms to /usr/share/mapbox)
   * Make sure you can manually add files to /usr/share/mapbox

+For now, to get the permissions to work for both the app and the user you need to do:

+    sudo chmod -R 777 /usr/share/mapbox

 Now set up niceities:

   * Make the user an admin user in System > Administration > Users & Groups